abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/partial_routes.rst

         std::vector<std::pair<RoutingModel::NodeIndex,
                                RoutingModel::NodeIndex> > depots(4);
         // Internal depots are 1, 3, 4 and 7
-        // thus with the convention in this manual,
+        // thus with the TSPLIB convention in this manual,
         // the real depots are 2, 4, 5 and 8
         depots[0] = std::make_pair(1,4);
         depots[1] = std::make_pair(3,4);